mattcann1/PythonBasics/README.md

 # Electrical_circuit_analysis.py
 Analyze simple electric circuits, both direct current (DC) and alternating current (AC).
 Using complex numbers for AC circuits

+# SIN_function_approx.py
+Using an Infinite Series to Approximate a Function.